cwise24/snopsy/docs/module1/6_Configurations.rst

    type   :wq

-Now we can configure the Ansible config file:
+Now we can configure the Ansible config file, but first let's move to our Project Directory

 .. code-block:: bash
    :caption: Change Directory

    cd ansible_lab

+Fist let's add our Ansible Config file with a few directives:

 *Ansible has host key checking enabled by default.*